FIRMach16/Laser-Gates-project/Task3/README.md

 ### Developer
 - As the developer, I want to make the app optionally connectable to a cloud computing environment.
   (This is not a core objective for this project, but it supports learning goals and future integration with other sensor systems.)
+  (This can allow a user to sync data on diffrent devices or platforms)

 ## 2. Priorities